AviatrixSystems/Docs/HowTos/rbac_faq.rst

 |rbac_example_2|

-Bob should perform the following tasks to have it setup.
+Bob should perform the following tasks to set it up.

  1. Bob creates a new permission group, such as "Site2Cloud-ops."
  2. Bob assigns himself to the Site2Cloud-ops group.